 <link rel="canonical" href="http://vwo.com/A.php"/>

 While Google will index both the pages, by adding the above code, you are telling Google to use only http://example.com/A.php for SEO purposes.
-Here’s the link to the help page from Google’s own website: Use canonical URLs.
+Here’s the Google link on using canonical URLs.